-Please note that where any change requires an adjustment to your PSS subsidy of less than \$100.00, we may not process such an adjustment midterm p) The administration fee q) GST and Stamp Duty
+Please note that where any change requires an adjustment to your PSS subsidy of less than \$100.00, we may not process such an adjustment midterm.

+o) The administration fee

 We receive an administration fee from the Commonwealth to reimburse us for the implementation and ongoing costs of administering the PSS.